 INGREDIENTS:

 1 lb.
-Portobello or button mushrooms
+Portobello, cremini, or button mushrooms

-1/2 white or yellow onion, diced fine
+1/2 medium yellow or white onion, finely diced

 3 cloves garlic, peeled and minced